stemnetbenchmarks/social_story_and_cookbook_puzzles/README.md

 (Note: A 'notebook' is a way to run python-code that is user-friendly and easy to share, where you can make and run sections of code in 'cells,' and you can also write text-cells.
 'Colab' is Google's version of the python-notebook, which is amazingly easy to share and use in a browser on ~any online device.
 You can also easily download a colab-notebook as a .py or a notebook .ipynb file that can be run on your local computer without needing a network connection.)

-Note: To use a more basic starter-map, you and input 'use_training_room=True' e.g.
+Note: To use a more basic starter-map, you can use 'use_training_room=True' e.g.

 ```python
 interactive_game_loop_per_round_iterator(